Tenafly Veterinary Center & Overpeck Creek Animal Hospital

 • Fecal Tests are also recommended annually and use a stool sample to identify any parasites, internal bleeding, digestive or pancreatic issues, or any disease.

-Digital Radiography
+Digital Radiography (Pet X-ray)

 Digital Radiography, more commonly known as digital x-ray, is a critical tool that helps our clinical team accurately and efficiently diagnose medical conditions in our clients.
 At our hospitals, we are home to advanced digital x-ray technology we use for both routine and emergency examinations.
 By using digital radiography, we are able to assess the health of almost any organ in your pet’s body, including the heart, lungs, and abdominal organs.
-X-rays allow our highly qualified clinical team to give your pet a more comprehensive examination and uncover any potential ailments such as tumors, bone fractures, abnormalities, etc.
+Pet X-rays allow our highly qualified clinical team to give your pet a more comprehensive examination and uncover any potential ailments such as tumors, bone fractures, abnormalities, etc.

 At our hospitals, we opt to use digital radiography rather than traditional film x-rays because it is a quicker process and more comfortable process for your pet.
 During the procedure, a miniscule, safe amount of radiation is omitted to get a clear picture of the size, shape, and position of the organs and bones in your pet.
 During this quick procedure, our staff will be right there to keep your pet calm and still while the images are being taken.

-Ultrasound
+Pet Ultrasound

-Echocardiograms
+Echocardiograms & Endoscopy

 When pets experience heart issues, ultrasounds and x-rays are often used to make a definitive diagnosis.
 Echocardiography, put simply, refers to an ultrasound utilized for the heart.